Subgroup Fairness in Two-Sided Markets: Experiments

-Since each batch contains only 5 jobs, there might be concerns about whether it can be representative of the behaviour on the Yellow Taxi Trip Dataset.
-We have hence performed additional trials, where in each trial, a new batch is sampled from the Yellow Taxi Trip Dataset as described above and used across all implementations.
-In Figure~\ref{fig:cross}, we present the distributions of Intra~2 and Inter~2 trade-off from 100 trials with Intra~5 + Inter~3 (L) ( $\gamma^{(1)}=\gamma^{(2)}=0.5$).
-Each dot represents the values of Intra~2 and Inter~2 of one trial.
-The histograms on top and one left side show the distribution of Intra~2 and Inter~2 of the 100 trials.
-We include the pseudo code for the cross-validation and the trade-off plots between all other Intra-fairness and Inter-fairness notions in the Supplemental material.
+\paragraph{Robustness analysis} Each batch contains 10 jobs and 20 workers.
+This would be enough for the matching of jobs (rides) to workers (drivers), which typically runs frequently for small batches.
+There might be concerns about i) whether different combinations of $(\gamma_1,\gamma_2)$ would result in irreconcilable performance and ii) whether the batch of jobs can be representative of the behaviour on the Yellow Taxi Trip Dataset.
+We have hence performed Intra~5 + Inter~3 (L) for 250 trials, where in each trial, a new batch of jobs is sampled from the Yellow Taxi Trip Dataset as described above, and the tuple $(\gamma_1,\gamma_2)$ for this formulation was uniformly chosen from the five combinations $(0.5,0.5), (0.6,0.4),\dots,(0.9,0.1)$.
+In Fig~\ref{Fig3}, we present every pair of trade-off between Intra- and Inter-fairness, from the 250 trials, by a $3\times 3$ plot.
+In each subplot, a dot represents the values of the corresponding Intra- and Inter-fairness of one trial.
+The histograms on the top and the right sides show the distribution of this pair of Intra- and Inter-fairness among the 250 trials.
+The concentration of all pairs of trade-offs implies the robustness of our formulation.